 The Index is designed to provide exposure to companies in the large- and mid- capitalization segments that exhibit a strong competitive advantage in their respective sector.
 The Index is denominated in U.S. dollars.
-As of June 30, 2023, the Index was comprised of 95 companies with a market capitalization range of between approximately \$2 billion and \$1.3 trillion and a weighted average market capitalization of approximately \$188 billion.
+As of December 31, 2024, the Index was comprised of 95 companies with a market capitalization range of between approximately \$5 billion and \$1.3 trillion and a weighted average market capitalization of approximately \$137.8 billion.

-In constructing or adjusting the Index, the Index Provider identifies an "Index Universe" of companies that, on Selection Days (as defined below), fulfill the following requirements: 1) are a part/component of the Solactive GBS (Global Benchmark Series) Developed Markets Large & Mid Cap USD Index (an index developed and maintained by the Index Provider that intends to track the performance of the large- and mid- capitalization segment covering approximately 85% of the free-float market capitalization in the developed markets (as identified by the Index Provider): Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, the Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States); 2) have a minimum Average Daily Value Traded of at least \$1 million for new components of the Index ("Index Components") and \$750,000 for current Index Components over the 1 month and over 6 months prior to and including the Selection Day.
-The Average Daily Value Traded for a security is the sum of daily value traded over the specified period divided by the number of trading days that fall in the specified period; 3) new (current) Index Components must maintain a volume traded of at least 100,000 (75,000) shares over the 1 month period prior to and including Selection Day; 4) new (current) Index Components require a Free Float percentage of at least 10% (7.5%) - this requirement is not applicable to new (current) securities that have a Free Float Market Capitalization (shares outstanding for a specific class multiplied by the closing price of the security) of at least \$1 billion (\$750 million).
+In constructing or adjusting the Index, the Index Provider identifies an "Index Universe" of companies that, on Selection Days (as defined below), fulfill the following requirements: 1) are a part/component of the Solactive GBS

+(Global Benchmark Series) Developed Markets Large & Mid Cap USD Index (an index developed and maintained by the Index Provider that intends to track the performance of the large- and mid- capitalization segment covering approximately 85% of the free-float market capitalization in the developed markets (as identified by the Index Provider): Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, the Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States); 2) have a minimum Average Daily Value Traded of at least \$1 million for new components of the Index ("Index Components") and \$750,000 for current Index Components over the 1 month and over 6 months prior to and including the Selection Day.
+The Average Daily Value Traded for a security is the sum of daily value traded over the specified period divided by the number of trading days that fall in the specified period; 3) new (current) Index Components must maintain a volume traded of at least 100,000 (75,000) shares over the 1 month period prior to and including the Selection Day and 600,000 (450,000) shares over the preceding 6 month period prior to and including Selection Day; 4) new (current) Index Components require a Free Float percentage of at least 10% (7.5%) - this requirement is not applicable to new (current) securities that have a Free Float Market Capitalization (shares outstanding for a specific class multiplied by the closing price of the security) of at least \$1 billion (\$750 million).
 Free Float represents the share-class specific fraction of the total number of shares of such share class issued that are available for trading; and 5) must have less than 10 non-trading days over the preceding 3 month period prior to and including Selection Day.